sabiqali/STRr10ToolKit/README.md

 * motif: The motif sequence discovered at the locus.
 * interruption_motif: If an interruption is detected in the repeat expansion, the motif in the interruption shall be shown here.
 Else, it shall show N/A
 * str_length: The estimated size of the repeat expansion.
+* haplotype: The haplotype of the current read.
+NOTE: needs to be pre-processed by a tool which outputs ```HP``` bam tags.
+* in_repeat_avg_methylation: The average methylation in the repeat expansion at the locus.
+* in_repeat_min_methylation: The average methylation in the repeat expansion at the locus.
+* in_repeat_max_methylation: The average methylation in the repeat expansion at the locus.
+* upstream_avg_methylation: The average methylation in the repeat expansion at the locus.
+* upstream_min_methylation: The average methylation in the repeat expansion at the locus.
+* upstream_max_methylation: The average methylation in the repeat expansion at the locus.
+* downstream_avg_methylation: The average methylation in the repeat expansion at the locus.
+* downstream_min_methylation: The average methylation in the repeat expansion at the locus.
-* in_repeat_methylation: The average methylation in the repeat expansion at the locus.
+* downstream_max_methylation: The average methylation in the repeat expansion at the locus.

 ## Contact